 In this quick tutorial, we'll show how to set the Java version in Maven.

-Before moving ahead, we can check the default JDK version of Maven.
+Before moving on, we can check the default JDK version of Maven.
 Running the mvn -v command will show the Java version in which Maven runs.

 2. Use the Compiler Plugin